 Guest Restroom and Bathroom Use

-which contains toilets and sinks, in the lobby of each residence hall.
-In
+and sinks, located in the lobby of each residence hall.

 Potential Violation: Violation of Published University Policies